artruusi/parkdude-mobile/README.md

 - Scan the QR code and parkdude-mobile-client app should open in the Expo mobile app.

 ### iOS:
 - Running application opens Metro Bundler in a browser window.
 - The given QR-code needs to be scanned with iOS camera application.
 - The parkdude-mobile-client application will open up in the Expo mobile app.

+## Development
+Use app without connection to backend:
+1) authActions.getAuthState: replace LOGIN_STATE_URL with "https://jsonplaceholder.typicode.com/todos/1"
+so that the request won't fail in network error.
+2) authReducer: case GET_AUTHSTATE: set property isAuthenticated as true and userRole as UserRole.VERIFIED or UserRole.UNVERIFIED